tonybalde/tonybalde/README.md

 # Hi👋, I'm Tony Baldessari

-## A passionate Full-Stack developer from Argentina
+## A passionate Front-end developer from Argentina

 ## About Me:

-🌱 I’m currently learning Web Development
+🌱 I’m currently learning UI Design by myself

 📫 How to reach me: tonybaldessari@outlook.com